Honda EG5000CL (Discontinued)

 The following charts are provided to give you an idea of how some of the key specs of the Honda EG5000CL compare to generators of similar power (between 4000 and 5000 W).

-- With its weight of 173 lbs, the Honda EG5000CL is one of the heavier generators in the 4000-5000 rated wattage category.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar PG5250, with a dry weight of just 99.5 pounds.
+- At 173 lbs, the Honda EG5000CL stands out as one of the heavier generators rated from 4000 to 5000 watts.
+If weight matters to you, one of the champions in this power range is the Pulsar PGX5250BiXCO with only 64 pounds.

 The bottom line